• Home

 JUDGE PROVISION

-Another tournament has created this easy-to-use PF judging guidelines.
-Please take a look at them if this is your first time judging.
+Another PF tournament has created these easy-to-use PF judging guidelines and powerpoint.
+Please take a look at both of them if this is your first time judging.

 PF Judging Guidelines